nam20485/wobbly-backend/README.md

 `$ bin/start-docker.sh -d`

 Once it starts up the IP address and port will be displayed.
-Opening a browser to the address  will connect you sto the DJango server.
+Opening a browser to the address will connect you to the DJango server.